naofireblade/homebridge-weather-plus/README.md

 - [David Werth](https://github.com/werthdavid) for integrating the OpenWeatherMap and Yahoo apis
 - [Marshall T. Rose](https://github.com/mrose17) for adding support for imperial units and the displayName parameter
 - [Bill Waggoner](https://github.com/ctgreybeard) for his fix for the crashing wunderground api
+- [Russell Sonnenschein](https://github.com/ctgreybeard) replacement of obsolete weatherunderground with new one

 This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
 That one is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).